The Biggest Healthcare Trends in 2021 | Digital Transformation

 Securing the health supply chain

-One of the areas under the most strain in 2020 has been the logistics and supply chain industry.
+One of the areas under the most strain in the last year has been the logistics and supply chain industry.
 With consumers loathe (or even afraid) to travel beyond their front door even to get their basic necessities, logistics providers have seen an unprecedented surge in demand.

 Couple this with an already strained supply chain for some hospitals and healthcare organisations, and securing the supply chain has become critically important in health, particularly in the public sector.